M66B/FairEmail/FAQ.md

 If you are using a VPN, the VPN provider might block the connection because it is too aggressively trying to prevent spam.

+<a name="FAQ23"></a>
+**(23) Why do I get 'Too many simultaneous connections' ?**

+The message *Too many simultaneous connections* is sent by the email server when there are too many connections to the same email account at the same time.

+Possible causes are:

+* There are multiple email clients connected to the same account
+* The same email client is connected multiple times to the same account
+* The previous connection was terminated abruptly for example by losing internet connectivity

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).